-However most preparers present the statement of comprehensive income, the statement of financial position, the statement of cash flows and the statement of changes in equity in the same format as in their annual statement (see chapter 2).
+However, most preparers present the statement of comprehensive income, the statement of financial position, the statement of cash flows and the statement of changes in equity in the same format as in their annual statement (see chapter 2).
 These illustrative condensed interim financial statements are consequently presented with the same line items as in the annual financial statements.

-A Layout (International) Group has presented line items that were not presented in its most recent annual financial statement that relate to significant new events and transactions occurring since the most recent annual financial statement.
+A Layout has presented line items that were not presented in its most recent annual financial statement that relate to significant new events and transactions occurring since the most recent annual financial statement.

-A Layout has presented the effect of applying the amendments to IFRS 16: COVID-19 Related Rent Concessions as a single line item in the statement of comprehensive income, as the results of applying the amendments are material.
+A Layout has presented the effect of rent concessions as a single line item in the statement of comprehensive income, which includes concessions affected by the amendment to IFRS 16: COVID-19 Related Rent Concessions beyond 30 June 2021 (see notes 2 and 3c).
 Alternative methods of presentation may be appropriate, as long as they comply with the requirements of IAS 1.